-The Atlantic Forest Southeast Reserves contain some of the best and most extensive examples of Atlantic Forest in Brazil.
-The 25 protected areas that make up the site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.
+The Atlantic Forest Southeast Reserves contain some of Brazil's best and most extensive examples of Atlantic Forest.
+The 25 protected areas that make up the World Heritage Site display the biological wealth and evolutionary history of one of the most threatened biomes in the world.

 The Atlantic Forest, or Mata Atlântica, runs along the coast of eastern and southeastern Brazil, stretching inland into Argentina and Paraguay.
 Although only a very small part of the original forests remain, it is still one of the most diverse ecosystems on the planet.

 The Beni River flows north through Bolivia after rising in the Andean slopes of the Cordillera Real.
 The Mamoré River is formed by numerous headwaters that drain the Llanos de Moxos.
 The two rivers form the Madeira River on the border with Brazil.